How are Special Modifiers different?

-Deadly Strike grants a % chance that your characters’s total physical damage will be doubled.
+Deadly Strike grants a % chance that your character’s total physical damage will be doubled.
 It works just like the Critical Strike bonus granted by various character skills.
 Both Deadly and Critical Strike are checked (when present), but only one will ever be applied, so there’s no way to get both and 4x damage.

-Open Wounds is a type of physical damage that has a poison-like effect, causing “uncontrollable bleeding” and a steady hit point drain.
+Open Wounds is a type of physical damage special modifier that has a poison-like effect, causing “uncontrollable bleeding” and a steady hit point drain.
 The damage will stack with poison so both can drain at once.
 Targets will not regenerate hit points while Open Wounds is in effect.
 Open Wounds’ damage is based on the Character level of the player who inflicts it, with higher level characters dealing much higher damage.

 - (Attacker level * 9 + 40)/256 pts of damage per frame over 4 seconds

 - Clvl 10: 12.7 per sec over 4 seconds for a total of 50.8 damage.